HamzaZaidiX/Portfolio-App-By-React-Bricks/README.md

 # Portfolio-App-By-React-Bricks

-I have made Portfolio App Built with `React Bricks` & `TypeScript` in [Replit](https://replit.com/@HamzaJaffar/Portfolio-App-By-React-Bricks?v=1) which is easy and anyone can use to make apps in just few minutes ⌛
+**I have made Portfolio App Built with `React Bricks` & `TypeScript` in [Replit](https://replit.com/@HamzaJaffar/Portfolio-App-By-React-Bricks?v=1) which is easy and anyone can use to make apps in just few minutes ⌛.
+It has been `Expired after a month` because it's not free its just a `Demo Portfolio App` 😔.**

 ## 🐱‍🏍 Check it Out: